metap00/cybersecurity-journey/LetsDefend - SOC Analyst Learning Path/Concepts.md

 # What is SIEM?
 SIEM is a security solution that combines security information and event management, which involves real-time logging of events in an environment.
 The ultimate purpose of event logging is to detect security threats.

+** For now I just started going through the SOC Fundamentals Lesson.
+I find it interesting I can view alerts and analyse them on the website.
+I cant wait to see how it goes